ibmz-community-cloud/zML/README.md

      1. Click on the Settings tab

-     2. Scrolll down to the 'Access Tokens' section
+     2. Scroll down to the 'Access Tokens' section

      3. Click 'create new token'